You may have heard the terms, but what do they mean? Learn the differences.

 - Federally legal.
 Marijuana oils are legally available in some states with medical approval, but only hemp-derived CBD oils are legal nationwide.

-How can you tell if CBD oil is hemp-derived and not hemp seed oil?
+How can you tell if stuff is hemp-derived and not hemp seed?

 First, reputable sellers will advertise that their CBD oil comes from hemp, where that hemp comes from, and explain the product’s effects.
 That’s not true with every seller, so if you’re not sure, just ask!
 At Sunday Scaries, our CBD oil tincture is 100% hemp-derived from Colorado-grown plants.